 Do you want a luxury dining experience?
 Are you curious where the locals eat when they leave their Kailua Kona homes?
 This gorgeous part of Hawaii, right on the water, is home to some incredible restaurants.
 Kailua Kona real estate is incredibly desirable right now, and the influx of residents wanting to live on the water is also bringing out new and exciting chefs and restaurants.

-It doesn't matter if you’re visiting for a long weekend or you’re looking at Kailua Kona homes to call your own, these are the best restaurants in the area to try according to real estate experts the Ellison Team.
+It doesn't matter if you’re visiting for a long weekend or you’re looking at Kailua Kona homes for sale to call your own, these are the best restaurants in the area to try according to top Kona real estate agents at the Ellison Team.

 Umekes Fish Market Bar and Grill